 “In the Middle East, spike beds are a sense of peace and foresight in releasing an god beyond one’s realm.
 If anything, I feel like a god as well.”

-A knock broke it, before a new face came in.
+A knock at the door that broke it, leading for a new face entering.

 “What is it now, Xylon?”
 Pim asked, with a heavy sigh of thankfulness that Fox was remain quiet for the time being.

 “Leal found something on the tapes.
 I think you and Fox should take a look at this.”

 Everything was coming together, slowly but surely.
 If nothing went south quickly, nightly war echoes will have simply put, go away.
 Much on that mindset, that’s where Pim went along with, once again back in the boarding room, slaving away at his work.

 Not even taking a chance to glance up when a knock came at the door.
 Following the clicks of it opening and closing.